AdyGCode/SaaS-FED-Notes/2026/Session-06/Slides-06-2-Authentication/slides.md

 Two options:

-- When building a new app
+- When building a new app from scratch 🌶️, or with template kit 🌶️🌶️
-- Adding to an existing app
+- Adding to an existing app (using a template kit) 🌶️🌶️🌶️

 ::left::